asdf-format/asdf-standard/source/file_layout.rst

 ``used_space`` bytes of meaningful data, followed by ``allocated_space - used_space`` bytes of unused data.
 The exact content of the unused data is not enforced.
-The ability to have gaps of unused space allows a ASDF writer to reduce the number of disk operations when updating the file.
+The ability to have gaps of unused space allows an ASDF writer to reduce the number of disk operations when updating the file.

 .. _exploded: